tgnemecek/core-website/src/collections/pages/index.md

   - title: "Book: SOS: Switch Off Stress"
     description: "SOS: Switch Off Stress is a practical, immediately usable book that provides 101 Really Fast Ways to stop stress (in 6 seconds to 6 minutes).
-Switch Off Stress is a great book for our troubled times.
-It follows the The Balancing Act''s powerful \"Compass\" process to show you exactly what kind of stress is harming you so you can target and remove it ASAP.
-Switch Off Stress is used by clients of Core Coaching & Consulting to optimize their progress. it is available in print or as an e-book or ibook."
+SOS is a great book for our troubled times.
+It follows the The Balancing Act's powerful process to show you exactly what kind of stress is harming you so you can target and remove it ASAP.
+Switch Off Stress is used by clients of Core Coaching & Consulting to optimize their progress. it is available in print or as an e-book."
     image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1594942999/sos-book_tc9jx9.jpg
 videos:
   - title: Navigating Organizational Change (Sharon at FEBRBAN - Brazil Banking